ASPP/pelita/doc/source/writing_player.rst

 above example we initialise the adjacency list representation of the maze.
 As mentioned previously the current state of the universe is always available as ``current_uni``.
 Within ``set_initial()`` this is the starting state.

+Additionally, there is a low-level dict which includes all other game related
+information: ``current_state``. ``current_state`` is the current copy of the internal ``GameMaster.game_state`` dict.
+It holds for example the current round index or which bot is currently playing or how many timeouts each team has produced.
+Some of these values have dedicated properties in ``AbstractPlayer`` but some are only accessible via ``current_state``.
+In some special cases however, one might want to access the full state of the game.
+(Minus the information the current Player is not allowed to access, of course.)
+The dict is documented in-line in ``pelita/game_state.py``.

 The next interesting thing to look at is the ``bfs_food()`` method which simply searches the ``AdjacencyList`` to find the closest food and returns a path to